Information on how to accept your offer and enrol into your degree

 Last day to withdraw from Semester 1 subjects without incurring a ‘F’ (fail) grade

-After enrolling into subjects, you will need to register for classes and create your timetable for the coming semester in your my.unimelb account.
+After enrolling into subjects, you will need to build your timetable for the coming semester in your my.unimelb account.

 I can’t enrol into a subject in my.unimelb, what do I do?